What are the fire safety regulations for landlords?

 You need to be aware that building regulations impact on fire safety.
 This is especially important if you're refurbishing a property before letting it out as you have to make sure you follow the latest rules and regulations.
 Even if you're employing people to do the work, it's still your responsibility to ensure the work they do meets lettings standards, not simply those of a homeowner.

-Finally, if you have a House in Multiple Occupation (HMO), even if it’s unlicensed, you will need to also follow additional, more specific fire safety rules and regulations.
+If you have a House in Multiple Occupation (HMO), even if it's unlicensed, you will need to also follow additional, more specific fire safety rules and regulations.
 These include providing fire extinguishers and fire blankets.
-The precise requirements can vary from one local authority to another, so it’s best to check what they are with your local council housing department.
+The precise requirements can vary from one local authority to another, so it's best to check what they are with your local council housing department.

 As always with lettings, the devil is in the detail.
 However, the overriding principle when it comes to tenant safety is to make sure that if anything does happen, you can prove to your local housing officer or to a court that you did everything that could reasonably be expected of you to protect your tenant.